Elisabeth Bergner: Early life

+Career

 In 1923, she made her film debut in Der Evangelimann.
 With the rise of Nazism, Bergner moved to London with director Paul Czinner, and they married in 1933.
 Her stage work in London included The Boy David (1936) by J.M.
 Barrie, his last play, which he wrote especially for her, and Escape Me Never by Margaret Kennedy.
 Catherine the Great was banned in Germany because of the government's racial policies, according to Time on 26 March 1934.
+She was naturalised as a British subject in 1938.

 She was nominated for an Academy Award for Best Actress for the film version of Escape Me Never (1935).
 She repeated her stage role of Rosalind, opposite Laurence Olivier's Orlando, in the 1936 film As You Like It, the first sound film version of Shakespeare's play, and the first sound film of any Shakespeare play filmed in England.
-Bergner previously played the role on the German stage, and several critics found that her accent got in the way of their enjoyment of the film, which was not a success.
+Bergner had previously played the role on the German stage, and several critics found that her accent got in the way of their enjoyment of the film, which was not a success.
 She returned intermittently to the stage, for instance in the title role of John Webster's The Duchess of Malfi in 1946.

-Bergner temporarily returned to Germany in 1954, where she acted in movies and on the stage; the Berlin district of Steglitz named a city park after her.
+In 1954, Bergner temporarily returned to Germany, where she acted in movies and on the stage; the Berlin district of Steglitz named a city park after her.
 In 1973, she starred in Der Fußgänger (English title: The Pedestrian), which was nominated for an Academy Award and which won the Golden Globe for Best Foreign-Language Foreign Film of 1974.
-In 1980, Austria awarded her the Cross of Merit for Science and Art, and in 1982, she won the Eleonora Duse Prize Asolo.
+In 1980, Austria awarded her the Cross of Merit for Science and Art, and, in 1982, she won the Eleonora Duse Prize Asolo.

+Personal life

+Bergner was married once, to Hungarian-born British writer, film director, and producer Paul Czinner, from 1933 to 1972.